Bundism: After 1947

 The World Coordinating Council of the Jewish Labour Bund was quietly disbanded by a number of Bundists and representatives of related organizations, including The Workers Circle and the Congress for Jewish Culture in the early 2000s.

 Contemporary developments

-The Melbourne-based Jewish Labour Bund (founded in 1929) is considered the largest and most active existent organisation of the Bund.
+The Melbourne-based Jewish Labour Bund (founded in 1929) is considered the largest and most active existing organisation of the Bund.
 It organises a mix of events highlighting left-wing ideals (especially in Australia), concern for Jewish rights in Australia and abroad, and the preservation of Yiddish culture.
-It is the largest Non-Zionist Jewish organisation in Australia.
+It is the largest non-Zionist Jewish organisation in Australia.
 The Melbourne Bund also maintains the only existing wing of the Bundist SKIF Youth Organisation.
-The Australian Bund today has ties to both the Australian Labor Party and Australian Greens, and has campaigned in favour of progressive social issues such as the rights of migrants, and in favour of a "Yes" vote in the Voice Referendum.
-It does not consider itself Anti-Zionist, and has not participated in either pro-Israel or pro-Palestine rallies in Australia.
+The Australian Bund has ties to both the Australian Labor Party and Australian Greens, and has campaigned in favour of progressive social issues, such as the rights of migrants, and in favour of a "Yes" vote in the 2023 Australian Indigenous Voice referendum.
+It does not consider itself anti-Zionist, and has not participated in either pro-Israel or pro-Palestine rallies in Australia.